 • Money charms: Bouquets decorated with ears of wheat and counterfeit bills (soles or dollars) symbolizing economic abundance.

-• Ekeko Doll: This Andean God of abundance carries small bags with food, goods and money.
+• Ekeko Doll: This Andean figurine symbolizes abundance and good fortune.
+He carries an Andean shawl, or queperina in Quechua, overflowing with food, goods, and money.
 It is traditional to light a cigarette as an offering to ask for prosperity.

 • Lentils: Associated with abundance, they are kept in small jars or placed in pockets, purses and wallets to attract prosperity.